WEC Energy Group (NYSE:WEC) Updates FY 2021 Earnings Guidance

-WEC Energy Group (NYSE:WEC) last posted its quarterly earnings data on Sunday, May 2nd.
-The utilities provider reported $1.61 EPS for the quarter, topping analysts’ consensus estimates of $1.47 by $0.14.
-WEC Energy Group had a net margin of 16.26% and a return on equity of 11.36%.
-The firm had revenue of $2.69 billion during the quarter, compared to analyst estimates of $2.22 billion.
-During the same quarter last year, the business posted $1.43 EPS.
-The company’s revenue was up 27.6% on a year-over-year basis.
-As a group, sell-side analysts predict that WEC Energy Group will post 3.75 EPS for the current fiscal year.
+WEC Energy Group (NYSE:WEC) last released its quarterly earnings results on Sunday, May 2nd.
+The utilities provider reported $1.61 earnings per share for the quarter, topping analysts’ consensus estimates of $1.47 by $0.14.
+WEC Energy Group had a return on equity of 11.83% and a net margin of 16.08%.
+The company had revenue of $2.69 billion during the quarter, compared to analysts’ expectations of $2.22 billion.
+During the same quarter in the prior year, the firm posted $1.43 EPS.
+WEC Energy Group’s quarterly revenue was up 27.6% compared to the same quarter last year.
+Analysts predict that WEC Energy Group will post 4.03 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 14th will be given a $0.6775 dividend.
-The ex-dividend date of this dividend is Thursday, May 13th.
-This represents a $2.71 dividend on an annualized basis and a yield of 2.86%.
-WEC Energy Group’s payout ratio is 75.70%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
+Shareholders of record on Friday, May 14th will be paid a dividend of $0.6775 per share.
+The ex-dividend date is Thursday, May 13th.
+This represents a $2.71 dividend on an annualized basis and a yield of 2.84%.
+WEC Energy Group’s dividend payout ratio (DPR) is presently 71.50%.

+A number of equities analysts recently issued reports on WEC shares.
+Wells Fargo & Company raised WEC Energy Group from an equal weight rating to an overweight rating and lowered their price target for the company from $94.00 to $93.00 in a report on Wednesday, March 10th.
+Mizuho assumed coverage on shares of WEC Energy Group in a research note on Wednesday, April 14th.
+They set a neutral rating and a $94.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and five have issued a buy rating to the stock.
+WEC Energy Group presently has an average rating of Hold and a consensus price target of $97.30.

-In other WEC Energy Group news, Director Ulice Payne, Jr. sold 2,400 shares of the stock in a transaction that occurred on Thursday, May 13th.
+In other WEC Energy Group news, CEO Charles R. Matthews sold 10,580 shares of WEC Energy Group stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $98.61, for a total transaction of $1,043,293.80.
+Following the transaction, the chief executive officer now owns 12,786 shares of the company’s stock, valued at approximately $1,260,827.46.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Ulice Payne, Jr. sold 2,400 shares of WEC Energy Group stock in a transaction dated Thursday, May 13th.
 The shares were sold at an average price of $96.43, for a total value of $231,432.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Charles R. Matthews sold 10,580 shares of the stock in a transaction that occurred on Monday, May 10th.
-The stock was sold at an average price of $98.61, for a total transaction of $1,043,293.80.
-Following the completion of the sale, the chief executive officer now owns 12,786 shares of the company’s stock, valued at approximately $1,260,827.46.
 The disclosure for this sale can be found here.
-0.31% of the stock is owned by corporate insiders.
+Insiders own 0.30% of the company’s stock.

 About WEC Energy Group